muffeda/Sales_Data_Warehouse_Analytics_AdventureWorks/README.md

 1. **Set Up Your Environment**:
    <br>

    Ensure you have installed SQL Server and SQL Server Management Studio.
 If you are using a different database system, ensure that the SQL syntax is compatible or adjust accordingly.
 For initiating the database, you can use the script called "00_init_database.sql" and make sure to change the respective source path of the datasets in this project repo to match your local environment or system.<br>
-   Change the Path Applicable as per the below:<br>
+   Change the Path Applicable to you as per the below image:<br>

 ![title](Images/00_Change_Source_SQL_Script_Path.jpg)